agomezgaray/spanish_captions/README.md

 We provide:

-    A dataset of captions in Spanish language
+    A dataset of captions in Spanish language (to get the [set in JSON format]{https://drive.google.com/file/d/1WoSTwcjFnh11bBKdBOkVkaHtcJKKjJ0P/view?usp=sharing}
-    A pretrained model of DenseCap with the captions in Spanish
-    References to the code to run the model on new images, on either CPU or GPU

 If you find this dataset useful in your research, please cite:

 @inproceedings{densecap,